 There are many different forms of CBD including:

-We provide a lot more depth on each form of CBD — highlighting when to use them, when to avoid them, and how to find the best products in each category.
+We provide a lot more depth on each form of CBD in the guides listed above — highlighting when to use them, when to avoid them, and how to find the best products in each category.

 Overall, the best form of CBD will vary from one person to the next depending on the symptoms and personal preference: